adurandet/Weather/README.txt

 I have used 2 repositories for Weather and Search Request History logic.
 This allow each class to get its own purpose as well as having smaller class.

 #Why transformation and live data
 Transformation allow to carry information across the observer's lifecycle.
-This allow

 Why Retrofit
 Most popular way and fastest way to implement REST API communication